deepanshi0/Tally_task/README.md

 To get started with NFS Word, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/nfs-word.git`
+1. Clone the repository: `git clone https://github.com/deepanshi0/Tally_task.git`
-2. Navigate to the project directory: `cd nfs-word`
+2. Navigate to the project directory: `cd client`
 3. Install the dependencies: `npm install`

 ## Usage